 on the C programming language.

-the weatherstation in the shed.
+ritchie is the weatherstation in the shed.

 - thompson, named after Ken Thompson, creator of the C programming language and co-creator